excellent-ae/zannc-GodsAPI/README.md

     gods = mods["zannc-GodsAPI"].auto()
     ```

-#### For more in-depth examples of how to use these functions, refer to the [DEV.md](https://github.com/excellent-ae/zannc-GodsAPI/blob/main/DEV.md) file and the [PARAMS.md](https://github.com/excellent-ae/zannc-GodsAPI/blob/main/PARAMS.md) file.
+### For more in-depth examples of how to use these functions, refer to the [DEV.md](https://github.com/excellent-ae/zannc-GodsAPI/blob/main/DEV.md) file and the [PARAMS.md](https://github.com/excellent-ae/zannc-GodsAPI/blob/main/PARAMS.md) file.

-3. To create a god, you must call `gods.InitializeGod(params)`, and optionally followed by `gods.SJSONData(params)` and provide the required paramaters / sjson paramaters.<br><br>
+3. To create a God, you must call `gods.InitializeGod(params)`, and optionally followed by `gods.CreateOlympianSJSONData(params)` and provide the required paramaters / sjson paramaters.<br><br>
 4. To create a Keepsake, you must call `gods.CreateKeepsake(params)`, and pass in the required fields - as well as any custom functions you need to make the keepsake function.<br><br>
 5. To create a Boon, you must call `gods.CreateBoon(params)`, and pass in the required fields - as well as any custom functions you need to make the boon function. <br>

+> [!IMPORTANT]
+> It is important to note that the internal names for Gods/Traits/Keepsakes will always be appended with your `_PLUGIN.guid` followed by a `-` and then the internal name.
+> This also applies for anything that will be handled internally, such as portrait names, among other sets of data.

 ## Planned Features
 - I am looking into the possibility of Hex Gods like Selene, as well as physical 3D NPCs if possible - however to my knowledge, 3D models have not been created yet.
-- I would like to add Spells and proper NPC's such as Dionysus/Athena/Arachne during runs, and Hub NPCS such as Hecate/Hypnos.<br> However, there are a lot of functions that are hard-coded to `SpellDrop`, and I am unsure about the state of adding 3D models.
+- I would like to add Spells and proper NPC's such as Dionysus/Athena/Arachne during runs, and Hub NPCS such as Hecate/Hypnos, however, there are a lot of functions that are hard-coded to `SpellDrop`, and I am unsure about the state of adding 3D models.
+- Ability to add Custom Rarities.